tjhowse/sand_drawing/README.md

 So you've been reading about all the benefits of this "mindfulness" thing and you want to give it a try.
 You do some research and learn it requires "meditation", "introspection" and other kinds of tedious woo.
 Who has time for that?
 It's {current_year} for christ's sake!
+I don't want a tiny tray of rocks and sand on my desk to rake around.
 Surely there's some turn-key solution to this problem already.

 That's what this project is for.
 Outsource responsibility for an ordered mind to make more time for the important things, like hedonism.